-In addition, students must take at least two quantitative, qualitative, and/or mixed research method courses, beyond the basic statistics requirement.
+In addition, students must take at least two quantitative, qualitative, and/or mixed method research courses, beyond the basic statistics requirement.
 Typically, students take one quantitative methods course and one qualitative methods course, but students may also substitute a mixed-methods course for either or both of these requirements.
+Students may take qualitative or quantitative sections of INST 808 (research methods), or take a variety of courses offered at the graduate level elsewhere on campus.